openec2 Article Description

 [save and exit]

-[Make sure your domain name DNS records are correct and the A record uses the instance IP4 address]
+[Make sure your domain name DNS records are correct and the A record uses the instance IP4 address.
+As we are not configuring IP6 on the instance, we do not use an AAAA record.
+If we did ahve IP6, you would need an AAAA record as well.]

 [Here is an example of how you link to phpMyAdmin from the browser.
 Due to security, DO NOT log into phpMyAdmin until after we install Nginx and https:// is working.